pfelk/pfelk/README.md

  - IPv4/IPv6 mapping
  - pfSense CARP data
  - openVPN log parsing
- - Unbound DNS Resolver with dashboards
+ - Unbound DNS Resolver with dashboard
- - Suricata IDS with dashboards
+ - Suricata IDS with dashboard
- - Snort IDS with dashboards
+ - Snort IDS with dashboard
- - Squid with dashboards
+ - Squid with dashboard
  - HAProxy with dashboard
- - Captive Portal
+ - Captive Portal with dashboard

 **pfelk** aims to replace the vanilla pfSense/OPNsense web UI with extended search and visualization features.
 You can deploy this solution via **ansible-playbook**, **docker-compose**, **bash script**, or manually.